Ambiguity vs. Non-Commitment: Overcoming the Artist's Dilemma

 Introduction

 The lines between artistry, personal integrity, and professional commitments can blur easily for musicians.
-For many of us, the creative process is one of constant discovery, navigating an ambiguous terrain where the meaning of it all can be fluid, and the interpretation of the same very subjective from one listener to another.
+For many of us, the creative process is one of constant discovery, navigating an ambiguous terrain where the meaning of it all can be fluid, and the interpretation of the same, very subjective from one listener to another.

-Yet, when this artistic ambiguity intersects with socio-cultural and professional demands, it can create significant challenges.
-As independent artists, we currently face a pressure to clearly define ourselves as we navigate the risks of cancel culture, shaky business deals, and poor communication.
 It feels like an impossible task on some days as we try to retain the fluidity in our art, even while trying to draw boundaries in other activities that are an inherent part of our job.

 This tension between artistic ambiguity and the need for firm commitment is a lot more taxing than gets talked about, both mentally and emotionally.